matthew-brett/dyneweb/index.rst

 I sometimes write about the nipy experience in the `nipy blog`_.

+Most of the code I work on is at `matthew-brett github`_.

+There are some tutorials at pydagogue_.

 I try to keep my list of :ref:`publications` up to date.
 Please let me know if I've missed something off or you need a copy of one of the listed papers.